 In God’s SOVEREIGNTY, in the middle of hopeless times – God saw fit to place Esther as QUEEN of Persia.
 He took her from obscurity to royalty.
 True to God’s appointment, Esther obeyed God, exerted influence, and saved her people from annihilation.
 Her response: ‘IF I PERISH, I PERISH.”
 “IF I DIE, I DIE.”
 BLESSED BE THE NAME OF THE LORD!!

 INTEGRATING TRUTH INTO EVERYDAY LIFE

-While God’s name is not mentioned in the Book of Esther, nor is Esther’s early training, God’s hand is evident in Esther’s life.
-While most of us tend to think of being a Queen as something wonderful, reality was quite the opposite.
+While God’s name is not mentioned in the book of Esther, nor is Esther’s early training mentioned, God’s hand is evident in Esther’s life.
+While most of us tend to think of being a queen as something wonderful, reality was quite the opposite.
 For queens, during that time period, it was essentially a life of slavery in a luxurious setting.
 Esther most likely had no choice in the matter of being selected for the “beauty pageant.”
-She could not leave the palace or even speak with her Uncle whenever she wished.
-She could not even approach the King at will.
+She could not leave the palace or even speak with her uncle whenever she wished.
+She could not even approach the king at will.
 She was basically trapped in a royal prison.

 What do you think made Esther so strong – strong enough to handle her situation with grace and beauty, as well as risking her life for her people?
 How can you apply that to your situation this week?